al-moreno/MongoDB/Unit 3/Script.md

 6. Assessment

 ## Collections & Documents
 - Slide 1 -
-Welcome to your second lesson on MongoDB.
+Welcome to your third lesson on MongoDB.
 We're glad to have you back!

 - Slide 2 -

-In this module, we will cover a range of essential objectives related to MongoDB's data model and schema design some of which we briefly touched on in the previous lesson.
+In this module, we will cover a range of essential objectives related to data model's and schema design's some of which we briefly touched on in the previous lesson.
 We will start by exploring the Collections and Documents data model, understanding how data is organized and stored within MongoDB.
-Next, we will dive into the BSON format and various data types supported by MongoDB, equipping you with the knowledge to effectively work with data in this format.
-We will then delve into schema design principles and best practices, guiding you on how to structure your data efficiently and optimize performance.
-Additionally, we will discuss the pros and cons of using embedded documents versus referencing, enabling you to make informed decisions when designing your schema.
-Finally, we will explore different types of relationships, including one-to-one, one-to-many, and many-to-many, and learn how to model them effectively in MongoDB.
+Next, we will dive into the BSON format and various data types supported by MongoDB.
+We will then discuss schema design principles and best practices, guiding you on how to structure your data efficiently and optimize performance.
+Additionally, we will consider the pros and cons of using embedded documents versus referencing.
+Finally, we will explore different types of relationships, including one-to-one, one-to-many, and many-to-many, and learn how to model them effectively.
 By the end of this module, you will have a comprehensive understanding of MongoDB's data model, schema design considerations, and how to manage relationships within your data.